 1) If you were planning to visit the museum but are ill or experiencing any known symptoms of COVID-19, please stay home and allow yourself to get well.

 2) We ask you to use discretion and judgment about visiting the museum, or any public place, based on your own health circumstances and risk factors.

 3) Visitors, staff and volunteers are required to wear face coverings while inside the museum.
 The use of a face covering for visitors under 18 will be left to the discretion of that visitor’s parent, guardian or an accompanying adult.

-4) When entering the museum, visitor temperatures will be screened using a touch-free device.
+4) When entering the museum, visitor temperatures are screened using a touch-free device.
 Visitors with a fever of 100.4 degrees or more will be asked to return when they are well.

-5) Every visitor will be asked to read and agree to our terms and conditions.
+5) Every visitor is asked to read and agree to our terms and conditions.

 6) Wash your hands often with soap and water for at least 20 seconds especially after blowing your nose, coughing, or sneezing.

 7) If soap and water are not readily available, use a hand sanitizer.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Touch-less hand sanitizer dispensers can be found throughout the museum.

 8) Avoid touching your eyes, nose, and mouth with unwashed hands.

 9) Please always allow for 6 feet of distance between yourself and others.